-Day 1 and Day 2: Moshi to Machame 25Km (16 miles) 30 min drives.
+Day 1: Moshi to Machame 25Km (16 miles) 30 min drives.

 Elevation 1200M (3,936 Ft)

 After arrive in Moshi you will be taken strait to Aishi Protea Hotel.
-You will have the opportunity to go over any last minute questions, have the crew check your gear as well suggest to you what to take on Kilimanjaro.
-At this point you will also have the chance to leave a bag behind with anything you don't need on the Kilimanjaro.
-Your left-behind gear will be secured at the Hotel as you will be staying the same place after Kilimanjaro Climb as well this Hotel we will stay for two nights.
+You will have the opportunity to go over any last minute questions, have the crew check your gear as well suggest to you what to take on Safari.
+At this point you will also have the chance to leave a bag behind with anything you don't need on the Safari.
+Your left-behind gear will be secured at the Hotel as you will be staying the same place after the Safari.
 Stay overnight at Protea Hotel (Bed and Breakfast)